Khajuraho Group of Monuments

-The Khajuraho Group of Monuments are a group of Hindu and Jain temples in Chhatarpur district, Madhya Pradesh, India.
-They are about 175 kilometers southeast of Jhansi, 10km from Azad Nagar Khajwa, 9km from Rajnagar and 49 km from district headquarter Chhatarpur.
-They are a UNESCO World Heritage Site.
-The temples are famous for their nagara-style architectural symbolism and a few erotic sculptures.
+The Khajuraho Group of Monuments are a group of Hindu and Digambara Jain temples in Chhatarpur district, Madhya Pradesh, India.
+They are about 46 km (28.6mi) from Chhatarpur city, the district headquarter, 283 km (177mi) from Gwalior, 175 km southeast of Jhansi, 10 km from Khajwa and 9 km from Rajnagar.
+The temples are famous for their Nagara-style architectural symbolism and a few erotic sculptures.